helium/HIP/0112-scaling-iot-location-assert-fees.md

 ## Rationale

-Certain market conditions may discourage deployers from reasserting their hotspot to the correct location due to costs, or discourage them from even setting up future deployments due to the associated fees.
+Certain market conditions may discourage deployers from reasserting their Hotspot to the correct location due to costs, or discourage them from even setting up future deployments due to the associated fees.
 This HIP proposes to fix that.

 ## Success Metrics